tyler43636/larabook/readme.md

 3) Run 'vendor/bin/codecept run'

 ### Development
-1) ssh into the VM.
-(The easiest way is to run the 'vagrant ssh' command from the root directory of the project)
+1) ssh into the VM by running the 'vagrant ssh' command from the root directory of the project
 2) Run the 'gulp' command to compile the css

   [1]: http://downloads.vagrantup.com/